rogers3/ECE434/hw06/README.md

 Comment:

 The RT kernel does have shorter and bounded latency which apperears to be around 100 microseconds.
-This is hown by the fact both with and without a load the RT-kernel had.
 I loaded the kernels by compiling a make file and then cleaning it repeatedly to make tasks.